Saragamil3/Commerce-analysis/README.md

 Executive summary :
-   We Used commerce company`s data of last three years to do some analysis on it to extract insights and study ways to enhance our service
+   We Used commerce company's data of last three years to do some analysis on it to extract insights and study ways to enhance our service

 Analysis scope :
 -Customers loyalty